 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Surgical Technology/Technologist.
-About 0.3% of those with this major are international students.
+Students from other countries are interested in Surgical Technology/Technologist, too.
+About 0.7% of those with this major are international students.

 How Much Do Surgical Technology Majors Make?